Choosing the Right Social Network for Your Business

 - great for brick and mortar businesses because of check-ins, maps, address, and hours of business features

-- 18-29 is the largest age group, but like Facebook, the older demographic is growing more quickly
+- 18-29 is still the largest age group, but like Facebook, the older demographic is growing more quickly

 - is one of the greatest tools for social customer service